romi1502/score-informed-source-separation/README.md

 ## License

 This code is released under the GPL license.
 It contains code by Ken Schutte (MIDI file tools).
-See http://www.kenschutte.com/midi for more info about this code.
+See http://www.kenschutte.com/midi for more info about code by Ken Schutte.
 It contains code by Dan Ellis (stft/istft).
-See http://www.ee.columbia.edu/~dpwe/ for more info about this code.
+See http://www.ee.columbia.edu/~dpwe/ for more info about code Dan Ellis.